kurapica/IGAS/Loop/README.md

 * For a given class, the value should be objects that created from the class.
 * For a given interface, the value should be objects whose class extend from the interface.
 * For a given enum, the value should be the enum value or the value's name.
-* For a given struct, the value that can pass the validation of the struct.
+* For a given struct, the value should pass the validation of the struct.

 So, we can test the custom struct now :